 INDIANAPOLIS – The music that John Williams has written for dozens of movies may be as popular as the films themselves.

 The five-time Academy Award winning composer of scores for the “Star Wars”, “Indiana Jones” and “Harry Potter” movie franchises will be in Indianapolis on Sunday, Feb.
-11 to conduct the Indianapolis Symphony Orchestra.
+11 and Monday, Feb.
+12 to conduct the Indianapolis Symphony Orchestra.

 “This is the only time you’re going to get a chance to see John Williams conduct a local orchestra with his own music, so this is really going to be fantastic,” says Kristin Cutler, Director of Communications with the Indianapolis Symphony Orchestra.